CarliJoy/intersection_examples/docs/specification.rst

 Ordering
 --------

-It was observed that by introducing an ordering on one direction of the consistency checks, that for all of the anticipated cases involving fully typed code, the desired behavior from the type system for motivating cases worked as intended, and that for the case of ``Any & T``, it matched the behavior of
+It was observed that by introducing an ordering to one direction of the consistency checks, that for all of the anticipated cases involving fully typed code, the desired behavior from the type system for motivating cases worked as intended, and that for the case of ``Any & T``, it matched the behavior of